-Data views allow authors to configure a filtered view of an underlying Case Database within a Service.
-This enables authors to create more than one data view that uses the same underlying case database but is geared towards several stakeholders who should see different fields of the records.
+Data Views allow authors to configure a filtered view of an underlying Case Database within an Application.
+This enables authors to create more than one Data View that uses the same underlying Case Database but is geared toward several stakeholders with different fields of the records displayed to them.

-Authors may customize their data view by choosing which field(s) and/or record(s) they would like to be displayed.
-Additionally, authors can set a specific action to be applied to a record, for instance, to allow for further processing in a BRYTER module.
+Authors may customize their Data View by choosing which field(s) and/or record(s) they would like to be displayed.
+Additionally, authors can set specific action buttons to allow for further processing in a BRYTER Module.

 Why are data views useful?

-Let us look at an example use case, the administration of vacation requests:
+Let us review an example use case, the administration of vacation requests:

-When an employee submits a vacation request, a new entry is created in the relevant case database within your service.
+When an employee submits a vacation request, a new entry is created in the relevant Case Database within your Application.
 For a variety of different reasons, it may be necessary that employees are able to access their vacation requests.
 However, you would generally want the employee to only see the request(s) that they have submitted.
 On the other hand, you would want managers to see all vacation requests submitted by any of the employees.
-In that case, you would simply set up two different data views, one is geared towards employees ("end-user dashboard"), and the other being geared towards managers ("operator dashboard").
+In that case, you would simply set up two different Data Views, one is geared toward employees ("end-user dashboard"), and the other is geared toward managers ("operator dashboard").

-The filters for a new data view can be configured to meet the specific needs of the different groups.
-While an employee may be interested in seeing all of their past vacation requests, a manager who is responsible for several employees will likely only find current and pending requests important which allow easy administration of vacation requests.
+The filters for a new Data View can be configured to meet the specific needs of the different groups.
+While an employee may be interested in seeing all of their past vacation requests, a manager who is responsible for several employees will likely only find current and pending requests important which allows easy administration of vacation requests.

 How to use data views